A8 - Multiplayer Game

 Designing a multiplayer game requires several areas of expertise, ranging from graphics design to physics realism.
 In this course, we focus on the networking challenges encountered in developing an online game.

 Your task is to develop a multiplayer game, focusing on the networking challenges of game development.
 For this, you must use Python with the regular lab environment.
-However, you may use third-party libraries such as for handling the graphical user interface and keyboard input.
+However, you may use third-party libraries such as PyGame for handling the graphical user interface and keyboard input.

-file, describing the implementation details of each requirement, challenges encountered, and trade-offs considered.
+After you are done implementing your game, you must write a game documentation in a README.md file, describing the implementation details of each requirement, challenges encountered, and trade-offs considered.
 Additionally, your document must include installation instructions for the game.
-We expect you to use tools such as or to create a release of the game.
+We expect you to use tools such as Python Build or Conda Build to create a release of the game.

 Finally, we expect you to demo the game with a 2-5 minute video.
-Upload your video to a media sharing platform and include the link in your README.md
+Upload your video to a media sharing platform and include the link in your README.md documentation.

 To qualify as a sufficiently complex game, your assignment must follow a list of strict networking and algorithmic requirements.
 We identify three classes of requirements your game must follow: protocol, connection handling, and algorithmic considerations.
 Carefully examine the requirements below when designing your idea and ensure that your game specification satisfies all criteria.